 To give you a very simple example, setting a clear and measurable goal for success would be:

-“By December 31st, I will have photographed all of my artwork that I created this year.”
+“By December 31st, I will have photographed all of the artwork that I created this year.”

 Here are some other examples of practical goals that everyone can set.
 Look at your work as if you were actually running it as a “business.”